IIIF/cookbook-recipes/recipe/0046-rendering/index.md

 * [seeAlso][0009] for data representations of the same object
 * [Choice (simplest)][0033] for showing multiple representations of the same view
-* [Choice — multispectral flavoured example, with image services][0034] for showing multiple representations of the same view with Image Services
+* [Choice — multispectral flavored example, with image services][0034] for showing multiple representations of the same view with Image Services
+* [A museum object][0059] for using `rendering` to provide a 3D model

 {% include acronyms.md %}
 {% include links.md %}